justinyaodu/eepyc/README.md

 ### Newline Trimming

 The hyphens before/after a tag enable the trimming of consecutive newline characters before/after the tag.
 The number of hyphens specifies the number of newline characters to be removed.
 For example, the tag `{{# comment --}}` will remove up to two newline characters after it.
 This is useful for keeping the source file formatted neatly while also avoiding extraneous whitespace in the output file.

-Newline characters between adjacent tags "belong" to the preceding tag and cannot be trimmed by the following tag, due to the limitations of the regex-based parser.
-However, this is a minor issue in practice, since the newlines can still be trimmed by the preceding tag.